So, it’s the middle of January. Do you know where your New Year’s resolution is?

 “Hmmm…what’s different about her?” folks may be wondering, if I’m lucky, this time of year.
 “Is she losing weight?
 Maybe she’s just trying a new hairstyle or she’s doing yoga again.”
 I maintain the suspense and keep on plugging away in stealth mode until sometime mid-year when, if I’m lucky, I can admit to some sort of victory.

 Those of you who know me can attest that, while slow is my style, quiet is definitely not.
 My true nature is to vocalize my issues and regularly broadcast my successes.
-I instinctively want to proclaim my resolve to my friends, neighbors, the bank teller. my hair dresser and whoever happens to be with me in line at the IGA.
+I instinctively want to proclaim my resolve to my friends, neighbors, the bank teller, my hair dresser and whoever happens to be with me in line at the IGA.
 External validation does drive me.
 It inflates my ego and boosts my self-confidence.
 But, if it backfires, it can burst my bubble and send me into a downward spiral faster than a bald tire slamming through frost heaves on Route 17.
-In my middle-aged wisdom, I now trade the possible agony of public defeat for the inner thrill of silent victory.
+In my old-aged wisdom, I now trade the possible agony of public defeat for the inner thrill of silent victory.

 “So…how’s it going?”
 Iron Woman wanted to know each time she’d stop me in the cafeteria and start eyeing my midsection.
 Ashamed to admit that my right wrist was the only thing that got ripped before the Torso Track began gathering dust, I’d ask her what kind of lettuce she was eating that day to quickly change the subject.
 Lesson learned: When tempted to blab about my bold new beginnings, or whatever bad habit I’m bringing to a screeching halt, I bite my tongue.
-Public disclosure may feel right, but that rush of self-importance will be over in an instant.
+Public disclosure might feel right, but that rush of self-importance will be over in an instant.
 On the other hand, not having anything to show for my resolve by February can haunt me for the rest of the year.

 So…no more New Year’s resolutions for me.
 I now make “concentrated efforts.”
 And, if I begin doubting that my small, behind the scenes achievements are actually adding up, I remember my old penny jar.
 Actually, it wasn’t really a jar, but a quart-sized mug with my name and my sorority logo on it that I kept atop my dresser in memory of more decadent days gone by.
 Clink…clink…clink…it went from holding beer to collecting loose change and, before too long, I’d accrued $22.49, a ball bearing and some fishing hooks.
 It was enough for take-out Chinese food and for the pre-Coinstar bank teller to wish she worked at a branch without a coin rolling machine.
 Of course, I see my life as grander than a giant beer mug.
 But the notion of suddenly brimming over with measurable results from discreet, everyday sacrifices really appeals to me this time of year.